U.S. transfers Bagram prison to Afghan control

 Prisoners have often been held for years without trial, and activists say they will be vulnerable to more rights abuses once the handover is complete.

-Afghan authorities are expected to maintain the American policy of detention without trial at Bagram, and many fear the practice could be extended to the rest of the country, heralding a new chapter of rights abuses by powerful tribes and families.
+Afghan authorities will maintain the American policy of detention without trial at Bagram, and many fear the practice could be extended to the rest of the country heralding a new chapter of rights abuses by powerful tribes and families.

 Afghan lawyers say Afghanistan's social system of powerful tribes and influential families could mean that inmates are exposed to abuse if individuals are imprisoned without trial and on the basis of little, if any, evidence.